-QUEST’s five-course curriculum features three required and two elective courses, enabling a student's QUEST experience to fit their unique interests while ensuring that they receive a standardized core focused on design, quality, systems thinking, consulting, and innovation.
-In each of QUEST's required courses, students learn in teams through active learning.
+QUEST’s five-course curriculum enables a student's experience to fit their unique interests while ensuring that they receive a standardized core focused on problem-solving, design, innovation, data analytics, quality, process improvement, and systems thinking.
+In each of QUEST's required courses, students work on team-based, experiential learning projects.

 Criteria for QUEST Electives